 Clobetasol propionate is one of the medications doctors prescribe to treat psoriasis.
 While the condition doesn’t have a cure, medications like clobetasol can help people manage painful symptoms.

-Living with psoriasis isn’t always easy.
-The skin condition can cause physical discomfort and emotional stress.
-People diagnosed with psoriasis know that the disease doesn’t have a cure, and treatment is about managing symptoms.
+Living with psoriasis can be challenging.
+This skin condition can cause physical discomfort and emotional stress when it flares up.
+People diagnosed with psoriasis know that the treatment is about managing symptoms.

 - extreme weather changes that cause dry skin

 - smoking cigarettes